 If you’re planning to increase your live time with each stream, add the Subathon Evolved timer to help you keep track of how much longer you need to stream.
-You can customize it to your times, set limits, and even showcase it on your stream.
+You can customize the timer widget to your times, set limits, and even showcase it on your stream.

-You will need to have an active Streamlabs or StreamElements account connected to get it to work properly.
+You will need to have an active Streamlabs or StreamElements account connected to get your timer settings to work properly.

 4. Create Panels and Commands